-The John & Kathryn Zimmerman Center for Heritage provides a unique setting for Susquehanna Gateway Heritage Area programs and is a lasting tribute to the civic leadership of its namesake donors.
+The John & Kathryn Zimmerman Center for Heritage provides a unique setting for Susquehanna National Heritage Area and is a lasting tribute to the civic leadership of its namesake donors.
 For half a century, John and Kathryn Zimmerman committed time and resources to improve the York community.
 In the late 1990’s, they saved this special place from decay and restored the home as a historic jewel on the riverfront.
-In 2007, the Zimmermans generously donated the home to the Susquehanna Gateway Heritage Area to ensure its continued service as a site for preservation and heritage education.
-In 2014, the Heritage Area completed major enhancements to the site to provide high quality public recreation and heritage facilities, including a waterfront pavilion, floating dock, paddlecraft launch, boardwalk, walking paths, historical displays, improved parking, native landscaping and a rain garden for storm water management.
+In 2007, the Zimmermans generously donated the home to the Susquehanna National Heritage Area to ensure its continued service as a site for preservation and heritage education.

 (Note: Many places fill to capacity on busy, nice weather days, especially holiday weekends.
 Please call ahead or visit the official website to get the most up-to-date information before visiting.)

 Historic Dritt Mansion and its river art and history exhibits are open to visitors on a seasonal schedule

 This land was valued by Indians and early settlers alike, serving as a crossroads for land and water travel.
 One of the last known Susquehannock Indian settlements, dating to 1676, was located on the hilltop just behind the Zimmerman Center.